Skip to product information

 With selected works by Zohar Fraiman, Aya Onodera, Minyoung Park, Anne Schreiber .

 The exhibited works of the artists could not appear more different.
-However, the four, who come from Germany, Japan, South Korea and Israel, have one thing in common: They all recently completed their studies at the Berlin University of the Arts.
+However, the four, who are originally from Germany, Japan, South Korea and Israel, have one thing in common: They all recently completed their studies at the Berlin University of the Arts.

 In Anne Schreiber's work, it is the finely composed, diverse color beams that gently introduce the viewer to the fusion of the individual layers of color.
 In other works, whether on cotton or wood, it is the clear separation of the colors; their juxtaposition by means of radical cuts.